Tuition fees and payment

 Payment via a foreign bank account or by your employer

-Do you want to pay from a bank outside of SEPA (the Single Euro Payments Area) or is your employer or another company paying your tuition?
-In both these cases, you cannot pay by direct debit.
+It is not possible to pay by direct debit (as given above), if you are going to pay the tuition from a bank outside of SEPA (the Single Euro Payments Area) or your employer or another company is going to pay your tuition.

-Note that the form needs to be filled in correctly and completely, including at least two signatures, for us to process it.
-Once processed, you will receive an invoice.
-This needs to be paid within 30 days to: Stichting Hogeschool Utrecht, IBAN: NL77 ABNA 0256 7327 60, BIC/SWIFT: ABNA NL2A, quoting your Student-ID and the invoice number in the subject field.
+After the form has been received and processed, you should expect an invoice around 1 October.
+The invoice will need to be paid within 30 days to: Stichting Hogeschool Utrecht, IBAN: NL77 ABNA 0256 7327 60, BIC/SWIFT: ABNA NL2A, quoting your Student-ID and the invoice number in the subject field.

 How do I change my payment details?

 Once you have authorised your direct debit, you won't be able to change your payment details in Studielink.
-If you do need to change something, please use the HU payment form 2019-2020 to alter any payments details.
+If you do need to change something, please use the HU change payment form 2020-2021 to alter any payments details.

 If you have obtained a bachelor or master's degree after 1 August 1991 and you want to enrol in a second degree programme, you'd normally have to pay the institutional tuition fee according to the Dutch Law on Higher Education and Scientific Research art.
 7.46 (in Dutch: WHW art.
 7.46).